asbjoernkjar/HLA_caller_workerflow/README.txt

 Bam_file_name --> Name of the bam file for that sample.
 	PATH_BAMS_ABSOLUTE + bam_file_name is used to access files
 Race --> race of individual {Caucasian, Black, Asian, Unknown}
-	If there is no Race column Unknown is used by default
+	If there is no Race column, Unknown is used by default

-NOTE --> the pipeline drops any row with a NA value in any col!!!
+NOTE --> the pipeline drops any row with a NA value in any col!

 ###### RUNNING THE PIPELINE ######

 Run from conda enviroment with snakemake installed (tested for 6.8.0) As normal snakemake pipeline:
-$snakemake –profile config/slurm -j1
+$snakemake –profile your/profile -j1

 NOTE
 It seems that calling many jobs in parallel on the cluster can result in "communication errors", where temporary files are not created etc. This either result in a crash or a stall.